 - Residency completion requirement checklist - Orientation and competencies - A formal orientation program for all residents is scheduled in June/July of each year.
 All new residents are expected to attend these sessions and complete the required competencies.
 Returning residents may be excused from many of the scheduled sessions.
 All required competencies must be completed (new or existing) prior to resident graduation. - Certifications - Successfully attain or renew BLS, ACLS, and PALS certification.
 The resident's registration and textbook fees for attendance at BLS, PALS, and ACLS will be covered. - If BLS, ACLS, or PALS certificates are obtained before the residency year, the resident will need to abide by any renewal requirements for the certification. - Research project(s) - Complete a research project and submit to Great Lakes Resident Conference or equivalent conference (PGY1) or SCCM or equivalent conference (PGY2) for research presentation. - PGY2 Critical Care residents will also begin a research project for the incoming PGY2 Critical Care Pharmacy resident to support the "flipped" research model.
 Activities include idea generation, project selection, protocol creation, and IRB submission. - Prepare a publishable manuscript. - Medication Usage Evaluation - Complete one medication usage evaluation(s) (MUE) to understand medication use policies and procedures. - PGY1 residents will present their MUE at ASHP Midyear. - Drug monograph - Complete a drug monograph for formulary addition.
-This monograph will be presented at the Pharmacy and Therapeutics (P&T) committee. - Communication Skills / Presentations - PGY1 residents must give at least 2 patient case presentations, 2 departmental journal clubs, 1 grand rounds presentation (at Internal Medicine, Family Medicine, Surgery Grand Rounds), and 1 departmental continuing education presentation.
-All presentations must be present in the resident's portfolio. - PGY2 Critical Care residents must give at least 2 continuing education (CE) presentations, 1 internal medicine or surgery grand rounds presentation, 6 departmental journal clubs, 1 departmental patient case, and 1 departmental morbidity and mortality conference.
-All presentations must be present in the resident's portfolio. - Teaching Commitment
+This monograph will be presented at the Pharmacy and Therapeutics (P&T) committee. - Communication Skills / Presentations - PGY1 residents must give at least 2 patient case presentations, 2 departmental journal clubs, 1 grand rounds presentation (at Family Medicine, Internal Medicine, Pediatrics, or Surgery Grand Rounds), and 1 departmental CE presentation.
+All presentations must be present in the resident's portfolio. - PGY2 Critical Care residents must give at least 2 CE presentations, 1 grand rounds presentation (at Family Medicine, Internal Medicine, Pediatrics, or Surgery Grand Ronds), 6 departmental journal clubs, 1 departmental patient case, and 1 departmental morbidity and mortality conference.
+All presentations must be present in the resident's portfolio.